Buying Anime Figures from Japan: Prices, Shipping & Where to Find Deals

 If you collect anime figures, you already know: Japan prices are 30-50% cheaper than importing through US retailers.
 The question isn't whetherto buy from Japan—it's how to do it without getting destroyed by shipping costs.

-I've been ordering figures from Japan for about four years now.
-Made every mistake possible.
-Paid ¥5,000 in shipping for a single prize figure.
-Got a bootleg from a marketplace seller.
-Missed a pre-order window and paid 3x aftermarket.
+Importing figures from Japan is easy to get wrong.
+The common mistakes: paying ¥5,000 in shipping for a single prize figure, getting a bootleg from a marketplace seller, or missing a pre-order window and paying 3x aftermarket.

 The price gap is real

 Let's look at actual numbers.
-I pulled these from Amazon Japan vs Amazon US on the same day:
+These come from Amazon Japan vs Amazon US on the same day:

 | Figure | Japan | US | Markup |